 Diabetes means that the body has an inability to produce or use insulin.
 Insulin is an essential hormone that lets you use glucose as energy.
 Without it, glucose will build up in your blood and cause untold amounts of damage to your organs – especially your kidneys, hearts, nerves, and eyes.

-There are three types of diabetes: Type I, Type II, and Gestational Diabetes.
+There are three types: Type I, Type II, and Gestational Diabetes.

 Type I used to be called Juvenile Diabetes, because it was thought that only children got it.
 However, the truth is, anyone can develop Type I diabetes.
 There are two main risk factors for developing Type I diabetes (which means your body is no longer producing any insulin and never will produce insulin on its own):

-* Genetics and family history – If you have a mom, dad, sister, or brother with Type 1 diabetes, then you should get regularly screened for diabetes.
+* Genetics and family history.
+If you have a mom, dad, sister, or brother with Type 1 diabetes, then you should get regularly screened.

 In these cases there isn’t much you can do other than take care of yourself, eat right, and get regular screenings.

-* Obesity – If you are even a little bit overweight, your risk factor for Type II diabetes goes up.
+* Obesity.
+If you are even a little bit overweight, your risk factor for Type II goes up.
 However, if you are actually obese you’re at an even higher risk and it’s probably a question of when, not if, you will develop Type II diabetes.

-* Genetics – If you have a family history of diabetes you’re much more likely to develop it as well.
+* Genetics.
+If you have a family history you’re much more likely to develop it as well.
 This is especially true with first degree relatives like a mom or dad, brother or sister.

 This is a condition in which women without previously diagnosed diabetes show high blood glucose levels during pregnancy.
 The main risk factors are:

-* Genetics – If Mom, Dad, brothers or sisters have diabetes or had GD during pregnancy you’re at a higher risk.
+* Genetics.
+If Mom, Dad, brothers or sisters have or had GD during pregnancy you’re at a higher risk.

-* Member of a high risk group – The same high risk group mentioned for Type II diabetes is also at a greater risk for developing GD.
+* Member of a high risk group.
+The same high risk group mentioned for Type II is also at a greater risk for developing GD.

-Type I diabetes is definitely not preventable or curable.
+Type I is definitely not preventable or curable.
 It is due to a genetic issue that hasn’t yet been completely figured out.
-The only thing to do if someone has Type I diabetes is to follow their doctor’s instructions and try to keep their blood sugar levels as normal as possible through medication, diet and exercise.
+The only thing to do if someone has Type I diabetes is to follow their doctor’s instructions.
+And try to keep their blood sugar levels as normal as possible through medication, diet and exercise.

-Gestational diabetes and Type II diabetes may be preventable for a portion of the population.
-When you consider the risk factors of diabetes such as obesity, you can deduce that if you keep your weight at a more normal level you might avoid developing either Type II or GD.
+Gestational and Type II may be preventable for a portion of the population.
+When you consider the risk factors such as obesity, you can deduce that if you keep your weight at a more normal level you might avoid developing either Type II or GD.

 Most people can avoid a whole host of illnesses by just paying more attention to exercise and diet.